-Recently Hans Roels (°1971) is interested in music that is specifically made for a location outside the concert hall.
-He is searching for interaction forms that turn the concert environment into a musical parameter equal to pitch, timbre or timing.
-In the past years he has also been exploring radical forms of simultaneity and polyphony in his compositions.
+Since 2015 Hans Roels (°1971) is fascinated by music performances at locations outside the usual concert hall or art space.
+In his works he searches for interaction forms to integrate the concert environment (nature, inhabitants, passers-by, etc.) in a social, ecological (sound) performance.
+Before and after 2015 he has also been exploring radical forms of simultaneity and polyphony in his compositions.
 Parts with a distinct tempo, timbre and pitch system are combined with each other.
-The fast alternation of styles and the search for open notation forms (with freedom for the performer) also play an important role in his recent work.
+The fast alternation of styles and the search for open notation forms (with freedom for the performer) also play an important role in his work.
 In older works he was interested in creating an 'unstable border zone' between music and noise, the fragile music seemed to fall apart.
 There is a political undertone in several of his works.

-His compositions are written for a variety of instruments and media, among others acoustic ensembles, instruments with live electronics, live algorithmic pieces for computer controlled music robots and acoustic works for multimedia installations.
+His compositions are written for a variety of instruments and media, among others acoustic ensembles, instruments with live electronics, live algorithmic pieces for computer controlled music robots and acoustic works for multimedia installations or self-designed sound objects.

 From 1989 on Hans Roels studied piano with the contemporary music specialist Claude Coppens at the Royal Conservatory for Music in Ghent (B).
 Consequently he followed courses in composition with Jan Rispens (NL), Godfried-Willem Raes (B) and Roland Corijn (B) at the same conservatory.
 After his studies he received various commissions from the Logos Foundation, the Spectra Ensemble, Champ d'Action, Zwerm, Spiegel Quartet, November Music and others.
 His works were played in spaces such as the Issue Room Project (New York), Cafe Oto (London), Musikhochschule (Cologne), Felix Meritis (Amsterdam), Pierement Museum (Utrecht), Muziekcentrum (Den Bosch), Circolo de Bellas Artes (Madrid), Muhka (Museum voor Hedendaagse Kunst, Antwerp), de Singel (Antwerp), NONA theater (Mechelen), de Vooruit (Ghent) and SMAK (Ghent).
-Performances were made by ensembles such as Trio Scordatura, Black Jackets Company, Champ d'Action, M&M Ensemble, Prima La Musica and Q-O2 in Belgium, The Netherlands, Germany, France, Spain, Portugal, Denmark, Poland, the UK and the USA.
+Performances were made by ensembles such as Collectief Publiek Geluid, Trio Scordatura, Black Jackets Company, Champ d'Action, M&M Ensemble, Prima La Musica and Q-O2 in Belgium, The Netherlands, Germany, France, Spain, Portugal, Denmark, Poland, the UK and the USA.
+In recent years he has often worked together with percussionist and sound artist Ruben Orio.

 Between 2001 and 2008 he organised the concerts in the Logos Foundation, a centre for experimental audio arts in Ghent (B).
 During these years artists and ensembles like Jaap Blonk, Reinier Van Houdt, the Barton Workshop, Harry Sparnaay, Carl Stone, Yannis Kyriakides, Alvin Lucier, Christian Wolff, Agostino Di Scipio, Ralph Van Raat, Wu Wei, Marc Behrens, Teodoro Anzellotti and many others have played here.